Claim: A college student sends her parents a letter recounting a series of disasters that have recently befallen her and other shocking news.

 In early 1998 yet another version of this old favorite surfaced, this one signed "Chelsea Clinton."

-letter has been circulating as a piece of "xeroxlore" since at least the mid-1960s, and some of its variations (such as the dormitory catching fire during a campus demonstration) date it to that "generation gap" era.
+Origins: This letter circulated as a piece of "xeroxlore" at least as afr back as the mid-1960s, and some of its variations (such as the dormitory catching fire during a campus demonstration) date it to that "generation gap" era.
 Although superficially a joke in structure, it contains some subtle jabs at the older generation's attitudes towards premarital sex, race, and religion.

 In drummer Hal Blaine's autobiography, he relates a similar (but unintentional) real-life incident about concerned parents' mistakenly believing their daughter is about to marry a black man.
 In this passage Blaine talks about meeting the woman who would become his fifth wife while he was a member of John Denver's touring band: